jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 2.1.9.
 Initialize Makahiki
 2.1.10.
 Start the Server
 2.1.11.
 Update the Makahiki Instance
-2.1.12.
-Optional: Configure the RAM of the Virtual Machine 2.1.13.
-Optional: Re-Provisioning Vagrant
 Appendix A. Notes on Log Files
 Appendix B. Vagrant Commands
+Appendix C. Re-Provisioning Vagrant
+Appendix D. Configure the RAM of the Virtual Machine
 -------------------------------------------------------------------------------

 0.0.
 Introduction